Reading time: 6 minutes

 9. Neglecting the cooling system

-Overheating is one of the quickest ways to destroy an engine.
+Overheating is one of the fastest ways to destroy an engine.
+And also one of the most underestimated.

 The cooling system includes: